Avoid Panic Measures, Abdulsalami Peace Committee Tells INEC - THISDAYLIVE

 “Avoid panic measures, continue to communicate effectively with Nigerians and build up your confidence.
 Listen to the politicians but do not be distracted.
 Perhaps, just perhaps, your being accused by both sides might be your vindication.
 You might still be vindicated in the end.
 Focus on the big picture. “

-The committee explained further that while it understands the right of Nigerians to feel betrayed and humiliated by INEC, it pleaded with Nigerians that they should see this as a watershed in the life of the country’s fledging democracy.
+The committee explained further that while it understood the right of Nigerians to feel betrayed and humiliated by INEC, it pleaded to Nigerians to see this as a watershed in the life of the country’s fledging democracy.

 “Sadly, for us, politics of the last few years have further polarised our people along dangerous religious, regional, ethnic and party lines.
 We must aim at trying to avert this precipice and try to heal our nation.”